williamskyfurs/astrocosmos-craftyard/README.md

 Astrocosmos Craftyard is github repository to store all my self-made minecraft ship designs and schematics.

-There are many ship designs and schematics to pick in this repository, just go into "craftyard" folder that holds many categories! need to be reminded there are some mods that have to be installed in order to minimally succeed in pasting the schematic, the mods are listed as required down [here](#Mods_list)
+There are many ship designs and schematics to pick in this repository, just go into "craftyard" folder that holds many categories! need to be reminded there are some mods that have to be installed in order to minimally succeed in pasting the schematic.

 # list of Contents